Elmet: Legacy

-The name survives throughout the area in place names such as Barwick-in-Elmet and Sherburn-in-Elmet.
-A local parliamentary constituency is also called Elmet and Rothwell.
+The name survives throughout the area in place names such as Barwick-in-Elmet and Sherburn in Elmet.
+A local parliamentary constituency was also called Elmet and Rothwell.

 The area to the western Calder Valley side of Elmet is the subject of a 1979 book combining photography and poetry, the Remains of Elmet by Ted Hughes and Fay Godwin.
-The book was republished by Faber and Faber in 1994 as Elmet, with a third of the book being new poems and photographs.
+The book was republished by Faber & Faber in 1994 as Elmet, with a third of the book being new poems and photographs.

 A novel by Fiona Mozley called Elmet was shortlisted for the 2017 Booker Prize.